Bernard Ebbers: Sentencing and jail time

 On July 13, 2005, federal judge Barbara S. Jones, of the United States District Court for the Southern District of New York, sentenced Ebbers to 25 years in a federal prison in Louisiana.
 Ebbers was allowed to remain free for another year while his appeal was being considered.
 His conviction was upheld in the U.S. Court of Appeals for the Second Circuit in July 2006.
 On September 6, 2006, the presiding judge ordered him to report to jail on September 26 to start serving his 25-year sentence.
 Ebbers reported to Oakdale Federal Correctional Institution in Oakdale, Louisiana, on September 26, 2006, driving himself to the prison in his Mercedes-Benz vehicle.
 Ebbers served in the low-security portion of the complex, which typically houses non-violent offenders and is built like a school dormitory.
-He was granted early release after serving 13 years in December 2019, due to health problems.
+Shortly before his death, he was granted early release after serving 13 years in December 2019, due to health problems.